publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch16/m__us_usc_t42_s1862n.md

         (4) __Report on coordination__

-            The Director, in consultation with the Secretary of Education, shall provide an annual report to the Committee on Science of the House of Representatives, the Committee on Education and the Workforce of the House of Representatives, the Committee on Commerce, Science, and Transportation of the Senate, and the Committee on Health, Education, Labor, and Pensions of the Senate describing how the program authorized under this section has been and will be coordinated with the program authorized under part B of title II of the Elementary and Secondary Education Act of 1965 \[[20 U.S.C.
-6661][/us/usc/t20/s6661] et seq.\].
+            The Director, in consultation with the Secretary of Education, shall provide an annual report to the Committee on Science of the House of Representatives, the Committee on Education and the Workforce of the House of Representatives, the Committee on Commerce, Science, and Transportation of the Senate, and the Committee on Health, Education, Labor, and Pensions of the Senate describing how the program authorized under this section has been and will be coordinated with other programs with similar purposes.
 The report under this paragraph shall be submitted along with the President’s annual budget request.

         (5) __Technical assistance__